cciw-uk/data-protection/01 Decisions and actions document.rst

 Some attacks depend on being specifically targeted.
-I estimate that the probability here is very low, due to the fact that the information we store is simply not easily "monetizable" by any attacker:
+I estimate that the probability here is very low, due to the fact that the information we store is simply not easily "monetisable" by any attacker:

 * The health data we store is extremely limited in nature (allergies, current medication etc.), and very low value to any attacker, and (with data retention